iteleshov/opengenes-mcp/README.md

 Don't hesitate to open an issue for discussion!
 We're friendly and always happy to help newcomers get started.
 Your contributions help advance open science and longevity research for everyone. 🧬✨

+## Known Issues

+### Database Coverage
+Currently, this MCP server uses only a subset of the complete OpenGenes database.
+The full OpenGenes database contains additional tables and data that are not yet included in our MCP implementation. **We need contributors to help extend support for the complete database!** If you're interested in helping expand the database coverage, please see our [Contributing](#contributing) section.

+### Test Coverage
+While we provide comprehensive tests including LLM-as-a-judge evaluations, not all test cases have been manually verified against the actual OpenGenes web interface.
+Some automated test results may need manual validation to ensure accuracy.
+Contributions to improve test coverage and validation are welcome.

 ## License

 This project is licensed under the MIT License.